Neamar/KISS/qa-suite.md

 * [ ] When kiss bar is opened, favorites are displayed
 * [ ] When kiss bar is opened, internal favorites bar is hidden
 * [ ] When kiss bar is opened, you can't click on the menu button behind the kiss bar (not even visible, doesn't respond to touch events either)
-* [ ] When searching and pressing home, query is cleared and favorites are displayed
+* [ ] When searching and pressing home, query is cleared, and favorites are displayed
-* [ ] When adding a favorite, it appears automatically and favorites are evenly spaced
+* [ ] When adding a favorite, it appears automatically, and favorites are evenly spaced
-* [ ] When removing a favorite, it disappears automatically and favorites are evenly spaced
+* [ ] When removing a favorite, it disappears automatically, and favorites are evenly spaced
 * [ ] When viewing the search list and adding an application to favorites, the app list remains visible and the favorite appears
 * [ ] When searching and adding a result to favorites, the search remains visible and the favorite appears